Run by Bangor Business School

 There is no set syllabus.
-The subject matter can be drawn from any area of accounting, banking, economics, finance, business studies, management or marketing, provided that there is suitable and sufficient reading material available, and a member of staff is available to supervise in the chosen area of study.
+The subject matter can be drawn from any area of accounting, banking or finance, provided that there is suitable and sufficient reading material available, and a member of staff is available to supervise in the chosen area of study.
 You should choose your topic in consultation with the module organiser and other members of staff at the start of the academic year.

-Quality of proposal.
-Aspects include: - adequacy of title - quality of abstract - proposed contents - proposed methodology - suggestions for chapter headings (and key contents) - proposals for interpreting results - overall corherence
+D- to D+ (40-49%): Quality of proposal.
+Aspects include: adequacy of title, quality of abstract, proposed content, proposed methodology, suggestions for chapter headings (and key contents), proposal for interpreting results and overall coherence.

-Clear links between conceptual ideas and empirical data Clear and well articulated literature review Clear and well articulated data analysis and collection methods Some reference in the analysis to conceptual ideas Quality in the selection of sources for conceptual ideas and the design of data analysis and collection Consistent references and citations
+B- to B+ (60-69%): Clear links between conceptual ideas and empirical data.
+Clear and well articulated literature review.
+Clear and well articulated data analysis and collection methods.
+Some reference in the analysis to conceptual ideas.
+Quality in the selections of sources for conceptual ideas and the design of data analysis and collection.
+Consistent references and citations.

-Excellent presentation throughout Well argued, well articulated throughout Novel research idea and/or data collection and analysis Possibly combining quantitative and qualitative research Appropriate tests to determine validity and reliability of data and analysis Thoughtful consideration of results for future research
+A- to A+ (70%+): Excellent presentation throughout.
+Well argued, well articulated throughout.
+Novel research idea and/or data collection and analysis.
+Possibly combining quantitative and qualitative research.
+Appropriate tests to determine validity and reliability of data and analysis.
+Thoughtful consideration of results for future research.

 Demonstrate good presentation and organisation skills through planning, editing and compiling a substantial research report.